theupdateframework/python-tuf/examples/repository/README.md

 - Serves metadata and targets on localhost (default port 8001)
 - Simulates a live repository by automatically adding a new target file every 10 seconds.
+- Exposes a small API for the uploader tool example.
+API POST endpoints are:
+    /api/role/<ROLE>
+    /api/delegation/<ROLE>

 ### Usage